iambhagat92/calcuforme/DEPLOYMENT_GUIDE.md

 1. Go to [Netlify.com](https://www.netlify.com) and sign up/sign in
 2. Click "Add new site" → "Deploy manually"
-3. Drag and drop your entire `F:\CalcuForMe` folder
+3. Drag and drop your entire `F:\Calculate For Me` folder
 4. Your site will be live at a random Netlify URL (e.g., `random-name-123.netlify.app`)
 5. You can change the site name in Site settings